ketaiq/alemira-traffic-generator/latest_profile.md

 ### Instructor
 - Login
-- Edit a course description
-- Upload an image to a course
-- Upload an attachment to a course
 - Enroll a student to a course
 - Expel a student from a course
+- Edit a course description
+- Upload an image to a course description
+- Upload an attachment to a course description
+- Edit a course content
+- Upload an image to a course content
+- Upload an attachment to a course content

 ### Student
 - Login 1